 Do’s and Don’ts

 Still interested in business with the French?
 Then one more thing to keep in mind is to stay clear of demanding sales strategies.
 Do not pressure them into making hasty decisions.
 Hostile selling methods will not work with them.
-During a business meeting, be ready for a lot conversation and swapping of information.
-Remember to be patient because decisions are not often made in the first meeting.
+During a business meeting, be ready for a lot of conversation and swapping of information.
+Remember to be patient because decisions are rarely made in the first meeting.

 Be sure to arrive completely ready even to initial meetings with sharp ideas and well thought out arguments.
-Aim to be on time to these meetings, but being 5 minutes late is alright.
+Aim to be on time for these meetings, but being 5 minutes late is alright.
 If you are running 10-15 minutes, call to let them know.
 After 20-minutes late, you should reschedule the meeting.